 We look to the stories, wisdom, spiritual insights, and halacha of our tradition to bring meaning into our lives.

 Funds from Keren Reyim help assure the synagogue’s financial stability.
 This allows our growing community to build on the vibrancy of our programming and to enhance our connections to the larger community.
-Check out the Keren Reyim page for more details.
+You can make Keren Reyim donations in two ways: 1.
+Deliver or send a check to the shul office indicating it is for Keren Reyim 2024-25; or 2.
+Donate by credit card or PayPal here.

 Join by livestream here